workingonthejob/MTGO-Results-Scraper/README.md

   -s, --take-screenshots
                         Take screenshots of the decks.
   -u URL, --url URL     The page to start at or create screenshots of.
-  -i, --upload-to-imgur
-                        Create an Imgur album and upload deck images to it.
   ```